-Home Shop Events Stained glass touring conference 2019 Bath and the Levels
+Home Shop Conferences Stained glass touring conference 2019 Bath and the Levels

 This year’s touring conference will be based at Bath University’s campus in the historic city of Bath.
 Founded by the Romans as a thermal spa, Bath became an important centre of the wool industry in the Middle Ages.
 In the eighteenth century, under George III, it developed into an elegant town with neoclassical Palladian buildings, which blend harmoniously with the Roman baths.

 Our tour will visit various churches and historic buildings at locations in north Somerset.
 At the city of Wells we will lunch in the superb medieval Vicars Hall, and visit the magnificent Cathedral, where we will hear speakers intimately involved in the conservation of the important fourteenth-century ‘Tree of Jesse’ window.
 We will then be welcomed at leading conservation studio, Holy Well Glass, based in an exceptional medieval water mill.
 There we will see work in progress on major conservation projects.
 There will also be an opportunity to view the sculpted and engraved glass doors that the studio made for the private chapel of Her Majesty the Queen at Windsor.
 At the studio, the unique working manuscript for Christopher Woodforde’s Stained Glass in Somerset 1250-1830 (first published in 1946) will also be available for study.

 The tour will include stained glass from many periods, including exciting work by the late Keith New FMGP, work by Karl Parsons, and of course magnificent ancient glass, with examples from the fourteenth to seventeenth centuries.
 Many of the locations on our itineraries are set in beautiful countryside, varying from the rolling Mendip Hills to the stark beauty of the Somerset Levels.